dtherhtun/tf-oracle-helper/README.md

 Contributions are welcome!
 Please feel free to open issues or submit pull requests.

+## Inspiration & Key Advantages

+> Note: This module is inspired by [dbgeek/terraform-oracle-rdbms-helper](https://github.com/dbgeek/terraform-oracle-rdbms-helper) and builds upon its concepts.
+One of the key benefits of tf-oracle-helper is that it eliminates the need for Oracle Instant Client dynamic libraries, making deployment simpler and reducing external dependencies.

 ## License

 This project is licensed under the MIT License.